sthomas777/block-blast-clone/README.md

 # Overview

-This is a fun little block blast clone I decided to create over the summer after the recovery of my ear surgery.
-This project was designed using all the principles I learned from my internship at Rapid7.
+This is a fun little block blast clone I decided to create over the summer.
+This project was designed using all the principles I learned from my internship.
 In addition, I wanted to deepen my technical knowledge by learning new technologies.
 More info: WHY_THIS_PROJECT.md

 ## Prerequisites